 According to the California DMV, PNO status means the vehicle is non-operational.
 The California certificate of non-operation requires that the car not be driven, moved, towed or parked on public roads or highways for the entire registration year.

-“A PNO is intended for vehicles that will not be operated or parked on public roads for a certain period of time, usually if a vehicle is not being used, being restored or in storage,” says Lauren Mckenzie, senior agent with A Plus Insurance in Liberty, South Carolina.
+“A PNO is intended for vehicles that will not be operated or parked on public roads for a certain period of time, usually if a vehicle is not being used, being restored or in storage,” says Lauren McKenzie, senior agent with A Plus Insurance in Liberty, South Carolina.

 The DMV says that if the vehicle is operated or parked where it may be subject to citation at any time, then total registration fees and penalties for that year become due.